Sdedding/vulapipeline/podman/README.md

 Running `make` with no arguments will print this README and some configuration variables.

-## Quick start

-The most common targets are:

-* `make test` - builds the container image, creates two test containers on the `vula-net` network and runs the automated tests.
-* `make gui` - launches a standalone desktop container with a noVNC server on port `6080`.
-* `make test-gui` - starts the test network like `make test` and also runs the GUI container on port `6080` connected to that network.
-Remove it with `make test-gui-clean`.
-* `make sh i=2` - open a shell in test container number `2`.

 ## Distributions

 This Makefile accepts a `dist` argument specifying which Linux distribution to